Tuning FotoWeb and Index Manager for performance

 Results when content is already cached

-These are the results of cached content delivery using the same Apache benchmarking utility to deliver a single file.
-(Click to view larger version)
+These are the results of cached content delivery using the same Apache benchmarking utility to deliver a single file (select the image to open a larger version).

 How does that scale?